 The most effective way of reducing travel emissions will be to prevent them from travelling at all.

 By making using of innovative technologies such as 3D virtual worlds, users from across the world will be able to attend the conference in the same fashion without contributing to climate change.

-If you’re interested in finding out more about business sustainability and how 3D virtual worlds are allowing for a more sustainable event, then please join Ray Cansick, from Greenpeace on the 3rd of December at 7PM (UK time) at our next Business Coffee Chat, where he’ll be giving out expert advice on how you can make your business more sustainable.
+If you’re interested in finding out more about sustainability and how 3D virtual worlds are allowing for a more sustainable event, then please join Jerry Tinianow, Chief Sustainability Officer of Denver, Colorado on the 23rd of January at our next Business Coffee Chat, where he’ll be giving out expert advice on how you can make your business more sustainable.